rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Changes to the state of subscription are notified to receivers as subscription lifecycle notifications.
 These are described in {{LifecycleNotifications}}.

 NACM {{RFC8341}} based access control is used to ensure the receivers only get access to the information for which they are allowed.
-This is further described in {{security}}.
+This is further described in {{security}}. **TODO Do we need to tie YANG Push Lite to NACM?**

 While the functionality defined in this document is transport agnostic, transports like the Network Configuration Protocol (NETCONF) {{RFC6241}} or RESTCONF {{RFC8040}} can be used to configure or dynamically signal subscriptions.
 In the case of configured subscription, the transport used for carrying the subscription notifications is entirely independent from the protocol used to configure the subscription, and other transports, e.g., {{I-D.draft-ietf-netconf-udp-notif}} defines a simple UDP based transport for Push notifications.
-Transport considerations are described in {{transports}}.
+Transport considerations are described in {{transports}}. **TODO the reference to draft-ietf-netconf-udp-notif isn't right, it wouldn't be that draft, but a -bis version of it.
+James is querying whether we need this at all**

 **TODO Introduce capabilities and operational monitoring**